cloudmesh-community/fa18-523-63/project-report/report.md

 Due to the random number generation of a ten-million numbers, it is recommended that these steps be completed on a compute system with at least 16 GB of RAM.
- Python 3.6 or higher.
+ Python 3.7 or higher.

-:o: markdown rules, not checked epub

 Here is a summary of the hardware and software requirements of this project:
 * 16 GB of RAM (Due to the generation of 10 million random numbers)
 * Intel(R) Core(TM) i5-4690K CPU  @ 3.50GHz (This level of CPU is sufficient)
-* Python 3.6 [@www-fa18-523-63-python-36] or higher (Performed using the Spyder IDE [@www-fa18-523-63-spyder])
+* Python 3.7 [@www-fa18-523-63-python-37] or higher (Performed using the Spyder IDE [@www-fa18-523-63-spyder])
 * Package Inclusion:
   * Python Random [@www-fa18-523-63-python-random]